Herbert E. Kronfeld papers

 Also in Arnold Kronfeld collection

 Contains materials related to the Holocaust-era experiences of Herbert E. Kronfeld, Arnold Kronfeld's father.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 Collections consists of documents and correspondence belonging to Herbert E. Kronfeld, the donor's father, documenting his efforts to assist relatives, including Grete Katz, Fritz Bettelheim, and Adele Mendelsohn, in fleeing Germany and Austria.
 Includes affidavits of support, correspondence with the State Department's Visa Division, telegrams, and letters to and from United States Senators, including Robert Wagner, regarding individual cases.